-This change enables Apache to follow symbolic links in the user document root (public\html) folder to folders and files in the temporary file system.
-Making this change eliminates the need to bind the /tmp folder to the dynamic folder, as described in step 7 in the software installation section above.
+This change enables Apache to follow symbolic links in the user document root (public_html) folder to folders and files in the temporary file system.
+Making this change eliminates the need to bind the Itmp folder to the dynamic folder, as described in step 9 in the software installation section above.